aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/generate-barcodes/two-dimensional-2d-barcodes/utility-2d-barcode-features/adjusting-2d-images-size/_index.md

 - [setCodeText()](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeGenerator#setCodeText-java.lang.String-) – data to be encoded, different types of BarCode may have different CodeText length restrictions.
 - [getCodeTextParameters()](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeParameters#getCodeTextParameters--) – contains specific configuration properties for codetext of barcode like as setLocation(), setColor(), setAlignment(), getFont(), and getSpace().

 Each specific type of barcode may have different semantic demands, then it will override or ignore the above settings.
-For example, DataMatrix is a square based barcode.
+For example, DataMatrix is a square-based barcode.
 The AspectRatio setting is meaningless to DataMatrix because AspectRatio has to be 1 for square modules.
 [BarcodeGenerator](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeGenerator) simply ignores illegal settings and decides on its own during the process.

 {{% /alert %}}